ak9999/cv_photometric_stereo/README.txt

 Purpose:        Homework #4
 *************************************************

-# "Lambertian Model"
+# "Photometric Stereo"

 ## A vision system that recovers the orientation and reflectance of an object’s surface using photometric stereo.

 I. Parts Completed
 - s1
-- s2 Not done yet
+- s2
 - s3 Not done yet
 - s4 Not done yet